State Custody related deaths

 Cardiff and Vale NHS Trust

-Concerns summary Failures in checking medical records upon prison admission led to missed antidepressant medication, exacerbated by staff shortages, heavy workloads, and the absence of a "red flag" warning system for suicide risk.
+Concerns summary (AI summary) Failures in checking medical records upon prison admission led to missed antidepressant medication, exacerbated by staff shortages, heavy workloads, and the absence of a "red flag" warning system for suicide risk.

 Robert Brown